paladin-t/b8/docs/manual.md

 ### Typing

-The `TYPE` statement is used to tell the type of a value.
+The `TYPE` statement is used to tell the type of any value.

-The `IS` operator is used to check whether a value is a specific type, or if an object is an instance of a class, eg. `1 IS TYPE("NUMBER")`, `"Hello" IS TYPE("STRING")`, `inst IS foo`, etc.
+The `IS` operator is used to check whether a value is an instance of a certain type, or if an object is an instance of a class, eg. `1 IS TYPE("NUMBER")`, `"Hello" IS TYPE("STRING")`, `inst IS foo`, etc.

+Besides, there is also a `TYPEOF` function, which gets the type of a non-referenced value.

 ### Importing another file

-The `IMPORT` statement is used to import another source file, as if it's just written at where an `IMPORT` statement is:
+The `IMPORT` statement is used to import another source file, as if its content was just written at where the `IMPORT` statement is:

 ~~~~~~~~~~bas
 IMPORT "directory/file_name.bas"